MAX Light Rail: South Corridor extensions

-In 2001, Metro revisited its former light rail plans for Clackamas County by reconsidering proposals similar to those of the canceled South–North Line project, with two routes extending to Clackamas and Milwaukie.
+In 2001, Metro revisited its former light rail plans for Clackamas County and reconsidered proposals similar to those of the canceled south–north project, with two routes extending to Clackamas and Milwaukie.
 This resulted in a new study, which Metro referred to as the South Corridor transportation project, that evaluated light rail among other alternatives.
 The study's task force recommend both light rail options in 2003 and suggested splitting the project into two phases.
 The first phase planned for the addition of light rail to I-205, between Gateway Transit Center and Clackamas Town Center.
 In October of that year, the first phase plans were amended to include adding light rail to the Portland Transit Mall following a petition from Portland business leaders.
 The combined project was approved for federal funding in 2006 and work began in January 2007.
 Light rail commenced service along the 14-station, 1.8 mi Portland Transit Mall on August 30, 2009, first served by the Yellow Line.
 The opening of the eight-station, 6.5 mi I-205 MAX and Green Line service followed on September 12.

 The South Corridor project's second phase initially proposed the extension of MAX between downtown Portland and Milwaukie via the Hawthorne Bridge.
 Studies showed that this alignment would cause severe traffic bottlenecks in downtown.
 As a result, Portland businesses pushed for the construction of a new bridge further upstream that led to the southern end of the Portland Transit Mall.
 The locally preferred alignment was finalized in mid-2008; a new bridge would carry light rail across the Willamette River from the South Waterfront to just south of the Oregon Museum of Science and Industry (OMSI).
 TriMet designed this bridge, which was eventually inaugurated as Tilikum Crossing, to be "car-free" and to accommodate only transit vehicles, bicycles, and pedestrians.
 Construction of the line began in June 2011.
 In September 2012, opponents passed a ballot initiative—with 60% of the vote—requiring all Clackamas County spending on light rail to be approved by voters.
 Following the county's attempt to end its involvement and a suit filed by TriMet, a circuit court upheld the project's continuation.
 The 17-station, 7.3 mi Portland–Milwaukie segment and Orange Line service opened on September 12, 2015.
 The Orange Line, operating along the Portland Transit Mall's southbound segment, became the third service to serve this corridor.